alextgould/lolmonitor/devlog.md

   - what happens if user installs (perhaps using default settings) but then moves the .exe file to another location?
 Should we update the registry entry each time the program is loaded?
 Or just confirm the path is still correct each time?

 # Interesting Go/dev stuff

+## folder structure

+* consider [this post](https://medium.com/@benbjohnson/standard-package-layout-7cdbc8391fc1) idea about organising packages by dependency...
+I think I'm sort of doing this naturally

+probably better to go with [the docs](https://go.dev/doc/modules/layout) opinion on this

 ## default config values